-A Simple 1-Page Lease Agreement is a legally binding rental contract between a landlord (lessor) and a tenant (lessee).
-It contains only the most necessary terms, such as the lease length and rent owed, to ensure both parties understand their basic contractual obligations of the tenancy.
+A simple one-page lease agreement is a rental contract between a landlord (lessor) and a tenant (lessee).
+It contains only the most necessary terms, such as the lease length and rent owed, to ensure both parties understand the tenancy’s basic rights and responsibilities.

-Benefits of using a 1-Page Lease Agreement include:
+Benefits of using a one-page lease agreement include:

 - More Efficient.
-A 1-Page Lease Agreement forces both parties to prioritize the important items of the lease agreement.
-Instead of getting dragged down in multiple drafts of a long and complicated lease agreement, the parties can narrow their focus on the essential items.
+A simpler agreement forces both parties to prioritize the important items of the lease.
+Instead of getting dragged down in multiple drafts of a long and complicated lease agreement, the parties can narrow their focus on the essential parts of the tenancy.

 - Damages.
-One page is not long enough to go into detail about damages, how they are determined and who is responsible.
+One page typically is not long enough to go into detail about determining monetary damages.

-In order to make a simple lease agreement that fits on one page you can only include the most essential information.
-While a 1-Page Lease Agreement keeps things simple, make sure you still tailor it to your situation and any state law requirements.
+A simple lease agreement that fits on one page must include only the most essential information.
+While a one-page lease agreement keeps things simple, it must still fit the rental situation and any state law requirements.

 All leases should include the following information: